99graciamanel/ias/README.md

 The project is divided into 3 folders:
 * **certs**: contains the Certificate Authority (CA) and webserver (keycloak and nginx) certificates.
 * **django**: contains all the configuration related to django as well as the nginx for django.
-* **keycloak**: contains all the configuration related to keycloak as well as the keycloak for django.
+* **keycloak**: contains all the configuration related to keycloak as well as the nginx for keycloak.

 ## Running the dockers